mirage/mirage-decks/slides/qconlondon15/content.md

 - Code parameterised by functors with very limited (Mirage-only) dependencies, and particularly __no OS dependencies__

-- A collection of libraries where the functors are (fully or partially) applied, suitable for interactive use
+- A collection of libraries where the functors are applied, suitable for interactive use

 > Functors clearly separate dependencies between OS components, breaking